 Con: You don’t have the same consumer protections

 The Credit CARD Act of 2009 brought a number of card protections to consumers.
 Among them: Consumers would no longer be subject to instant rate hikes as card issuers have to give cardholders 45 days’ notice of a rate increase for new charges.
 Likewise, certain fees, such as late charges and over-limit charges, have been capped.
-Business credit cards were excluded from the CARD Act, and do not get the same protections.
+But business credit cards were excluded from the CARD Act and do not get the same protections.

-While some card issuers have voluntarily extended the same protections to their business credit card customers, says Molly Brogan Day, a spokeswoman for the National Small Business Association, “if credit card companies get to the point where they’re feeling pinched or need a new source of revenue,” there’s always the chance that can change, Day says.
+“If credit card companies get to the point where they’re feeling pinched or need a new source of revenue,” there’s always the chance that can change, she added.

 For that reason, the National Small Business Association has over the years urged Congress to extend the protections of the Credit CARD Act of 2009 to the small-business cards of employers that have 50 or fewer employees.